space-apes/recursionist-quickstarts/djangoQuickstart/djangoQuickstart.md

 #### See History Page (only for registered users)
-- "Home" link in header to return to landing page as registered user
-- "Add Meal" link in header to take user to add meal page
-- "Logout" link in header to return to landing page as anonymous user

-### Meal Detail View
+- shows currently logged in username
-- includes header with links to landing page and category list for each category
+- includes links to landing page, user's history page, user's add a meal page, and logout
+- displays list of all meals added (image, name, avgRating, votes, dateAdded) sorted by date added that each link to detailed view for meal
+- displays list of all meals voted on (image, name, avgRating, votes, dateRated) sorted by date rated that link to detailed view for meal

+### Meal Detail View(registered user or anonymous user)
+- shows indication of current user logged in or anonymous
-- displays large picture of meal along with all data from mode fields
+- displays large picture of meal along with all data from model fields
-- includes slider and submit button to submit a rating for that meal (setting dateOfRating to current date and time) then sends user back to detail view extensions from Meal Ratings:
+- includes slider and submit button to submit a rating for that meal (setting dateOfRating to current date and time) then sends user back to detail view for same meal.
+- Anonymous User:
+    - includes same simple login form from landing page
+    - includes link to landing page
+    - rating submission is not associated with any user
+- Registered User:
+    - includes links to landing page, user's history page, user's add a meal page, and logout
+    - rating submission associated with currently logged in user

 # Stepping Stone 3: Forms API, Validation, Middleware, Security